Vexmage/QuickPoll/README.md

 # QuickPoll 🗳

-A simple polling app built with ASP.NET Core MVC, Entity Framework Core, and SQLite.
+### A simple polling app built with ASP.NET Core MVC, Entity Framework Core, and SQLite.

--- Getting Started
+### Getting Started
--- Prerequisites

 ## Ensure you have the following installed: